Merkleize/matt/README.md

 While the covenant approach does indeed enable a chain of transactions to perform arbitrary computation, simple economic considerations will push protocol designers to perform any non-trivial computation off-chain, and instead use the blockchain consensus only to *verify* the computation; or, if possible, skip the verification altogether.

+The fundamental fact that a blockchain's layer 1 never *actually* needs to run complex programs in order to enable arbitrary complex smart contracting was observed in the past, for example in this [2016 post by Greg Maxwell](https://bitcointalk.org/index.php?topic=1427885.msg14601127#msg14601127).

 Vitalik Buterin popularized the term of *[functionality escape velocity](https://vitalik.ca/general/2019/12/26/mvb.html)* to signify the minimum amount of functionality required on layer 1 in order to enable anything else to be built on top (that is, on layer 2 and beyond).

 In the following section, we will argue that a simple covenant construction suffices to achieve the functionality escape velocity in the UTXO model.